TamaraJoniec/tech-and-beyond/public/content/blog/html-forms-best-practices.md

 <input type="text" name="username" required oninvalid="this.setCustomValidity('Please enter your username')" oninput="this.setCustomValidity('')" />
 ```

-Don’t just throw a generic error message at users.
+Don't just throw a generic error message at users.
 Be specific.
 Let them know exactly what went wrong.
-Clear messages lead to fewer “What did I do wrong?” moments.
+Clear messages lead to fewer "What did I do wrong?" moments.

 ---